dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 ### Version

-This is version 0 of the physical descriptor
+This is version 0 of the physical descriptor.

 ### Summary

 A data descriptor may be stored in the "JSON with comments" format.
+There are two formats: a "regular" format and a "compact" format.
+The baseline data descriptor may be either regular or compact.
+The in-memory descriptor will typically be compact.

 The toplevel dictionary will contain:

 * `"version": 0`
-* `"types": TYPE_ARRAY` see below
+* `"types": TYPES_DESCRIPTOR` see below
-* `"globals": VALUE_ARRAY` see below
+* `"globals": GLOBALS_DESCRIPTOR` see below

-### Types
+### Types descriptor

+**Regular format**:

 The types will be in an array, with each type described by a dictionary containing keys: